benzene structure header image

 Electrophilic addition reactions

 Unsaturated molecules readily undergo electrophilic addition reactions with small molecules such as bromine, chlorine or steam.
 In these reactions the small molecule simply adds across the carbon carbon double bond (C=C).
 Since the molecular formula of benzene suggests it is highly unsaturated then you might expect that benzene would readily undergo electrophilic addition reactions- however this is NOT the case.
-The equations in the image below show how this electrophilic addition reaction which is typical of unsaturated molecules might be expected to take place, but as mentioned above benzene does not undergo these electrophilic addition reactions.
+The equations in below show how this electrophilic addition reaction which is typical of unsaturated molecules might be expected to take place, but as mentioned above benzene does not undergo these electrophilic addition reactions.

 Explanation using 3d model, word and symbolic equations to show that benzene does not undergo electrophilic addition reactions with halogens such as chlorine